 Band Practice Records are an important part of the CMS/DIS Band curriculum.
-Band Practice Records are required and are counted towards the six weeks grade.
+Band Practice Records are required and are counted towards the nine weeks grade.
 Students in each ensemble are expected to make improvement on their instrument outside of rehearsal and to dedicate a minimum amount of time to their instrument each day.
 Parents are asked to be active partners in their child’s music learning by encouraging a set time each day to practice (it is highly recommended that students practice early in the morning or right as they get home from school for optimum learning) and by signing off on the amount of minutes per day that their child has practiced.
 This partnership is crucial to ensure that students make satisfactory progress on their instrument and that parents and students are aware of the time commitments needed to ensure a successful band experience.

 Our philosphy of practice can be summed up in the following quote:

 - If you get better, you play with better players.